Honeywell VISTA 15P, 20P, 21iP Cheatsheet

 Clearing Alarms

-In the event that an alarm goes off on your VISTA system, you will need to clear it in order to restore the status of your system.
+If an alarm goes off on your VISTA system, you will need to clear it to restore the system to normal status.
 If an alarm occurs on your system and you do not clear it shortly after it occurs, the system will display which zone was affected.

 To clear this information, you will need to enter a valid User Code or the Master Code followed by the number 1.
 Then you will need to enter in the same inputs a second time.
 The first entry will disarm the system, while the second entry will reset the zone, if necessary, and clear the alarm message from the display.